How to use diagnostics after FIT ingestion

 It shows how observed moving-window speed behaves across grade.

-• a believable center band rather than pure scatter
+• a visible center band rather than pure scatter

-• enough spread across grade to make shape fitting worthwhile
+• enough spread across grade to support shape fitting

 Use it to ask:

-• do uphill and downhill behavior look directionally reasonable?
+• do uphill and downhill trends move in the expected direction

-• is the observed range broad enough to support a meaningful speed-shape fit?
+• is the grade range broad enough for Speed Shape

-• does the cloud look like hiking or backpacking data rather than unrelated activity noise?
+• does the point cloud look like hiking or backpacking activity

 Step 3: Use Grade (%) vs Heart Rate to judge strain by terrain